Home » Main » Fast Release Card Reader Network Protocol

-NOTE: This article is intended for resellers and system integrators interested in using alternative network card readers with the PaperCut Fast Release solution.'
+NOTE: This article is intended for PaperCut ASCs and Resellers interested in using alternative network card readers with the PaperCut Fast Release solution.

 See the secure print release and find-me printing page for more information.